 Top 15 Sensor Types Being Used in IoT

-Industries and organizations have been using various kind of sensors for a long time but the invent of The internet of things has taken role of sensors and evolutions of sensors to a completely different level.
+Industries and organizations have been using various kinds of sensors for a long time but the invention of the Internet of Things has taken the evolutions of sensors to a completely different level.

-IoT platforms function and deliver valorous kind of intelligence and data using a variety of sensors.
+IoT platforms function and deliver various kind of intelligence and data using a variety of sensors.
 They serve to collect data, push it and share it with a whole network of connected devices.
 All this collected data makes it possible for machines to function autonomously, and the entire ecosystem is becoming “smarter” daily.

 By combining sensors and a communication network, devices share information and improve their effectiveness and functionality.